 Click here to toggle the reviews

 The French Quarter

-New Orleans Police Detective Auri ‘Creole’ Levalois backed up deep into the sweltering shadows of his new French Quarter apartment’s balcony.
+New Orleans Police Detective Auri ‘Creole’ Levelois backed up deep into the sweltering shadows of his new French Quarter apartment’s balcony.
 From his hiding place, he watched the woman in the apartment across the narrow courtyard slowly pull down the zipper of her dress.
 It was August, about nine p.m. and still hot as a night in Hades.

-It wasn’t because she was undressing that Detective Levalois watched her, shrouded behind the hanging plants.
+It wasn’t because she was undressing that Detective Levelois watched her, shrouded behind the hanging plants.
 Although that certainly added an interesting angle to the situation.
 Hell, if you were stuck doing surveillance for days on end, you might as well have something sweet to look at.
 But Creole was after something much more important than a nice view.

 The woman lifted her thick blond hair off her neck, strolled to the fridge, and reached into the freezer for a tray of ice.
 He silently studied her delicate chin, straight nose, and long, elegant neck, all silhouetted by the refrigerator light.
 Dieu, she was a pretty thing.